 Group urges Quebec to respect patients' rights during COVID-19 pandemic

-MONTREAL — A Quebec patients' rights group is urging the province to respect the fundamental rights of seniors living in care facilities during the COVID-19 pandemic.
+MONTREAL — A Quebec patients' rights group urged the province to respect the fundamental rights of seniors living in care facilities during the COVID-19 pandemic, as the province reported 79 more deaths.

-The letter, signed by lawyer Paul Brunet, says COVID-19 does not mean patients can be stripped of their fundamental rights to life, freedom of movement, security and dignity.
+The letter, signed by lawyer Paul Brunet, said COVID-19 confinement measures do not mean patients can be stripped of their fundamental rights to life, freedom of movement, security and dignity.

-That includes access to medical treatment, being allowed to leave with precautions in place, not being housed with infected people, being fed, changed and given water, and not being forced to die alone.
+That includes access to medical treatment, being allowed to leave with precautions in place, not being housed with infected people, being fed, changed and given water, and not being forced to die "alone, abandoned and without dignity," the letter said.

-The group is calling on the province to provide a safe environment for caregivers, to allow surgeries and medical procedures to resume, and to inspect the ventilation systems of establishments to prevent the spread of COVID-19.
+The group also called on the province to provide a safe environment for caregivers, to allow surgeries and medical procedures to resume, and to inspect and clean the ventilation systems of establishments to prevent the spread of COVID-19.

 It also says patients and rights committees have the right to know how many people are infected at their establishments.